This month we’re focusing on the single-knee shoulder press, a great exercise for building upper body strength, core stability, and balance.

 Start in a half-kneeling position with one knee on the floor and the opposite foot planted firmly in front of you.
 Hold a dumbbell in the hand on the same side as the knee on the floor.
 Brace your core, squeeze your glutes, and press the weight overhead until your arm is fully extended.
 Lower the weight slowly back to shoulder height before repeating on the other side.

 Coaching Tip: Stay tall throughout the movement, keep your ribs down, and avoid arching your back as you press.
+Complete all repetitions on one side before switching, and don't forget to train both sides evenly.

 Strong.
 Stable.
 Powerful.